 Mercury specializes in banking for startups.
 In addition to business checking and savings accounts, they offer business consulting and access to angel investors and venture capital.

 The standard Mercury account has no minimum balance requirement, no monthly service charge, free domestic and international USD wire transfers, and a 1% fee on currency exchange.
-If you have $250,000 to keep on hand, you can qualify for a Tea Room account, which includes Tea Room partner rewards and events that give you access to venture capitalists and other business experts.
+If you have $250,000 to keep on hand, you can qualify for a Mercury Treasury account, which offers a generous yield on your idle cash.

 Mercury is a fintech company with banking services provided by Evolve Bank & Trust, Member FDIC.

 LendingClub does more than just lending, despite what the name would suggest.
-Business customers can select from a variety of operating — checking — accounts, savings accounts and certificates of deposit.
+Business customers can select from a variety of operating accounts, checking accounts and savings accounts.

-The LendingClub Tailored Checking Account pays interest on balances of $5,000 or more.
-You also get 1% cash back on online and signature-based point-of-sale transactions using your LendingClub debit card.
-You also get free debit card transactions worldwide, including unlimited rebates of fees charged by other banks.
+The LendingClub Tailored Checking Account offers a competitive rate of interest on certain balances.
+You’ll also get 1% cash back on online and signature-based point-of-sale transactions using your LendingClub debit card.
+Debit card transactions are free worldwide, including unlimited rebates of fees charged by other banks.
 There is a minimum $100 deposit to open the account, but after that, there are no minimum balance requirements.
 You need to keep a balance of $500 to avoid the monthly maintenance fee, however.

 Savings account options include statement savings, a money market account, or, for the lawyers in the group, an IOLTA or IOLA NOW account.
 You can sync your LendingClub deposit accounts to Mint, QuickBooks, or Quicken to make bookkeeping easier.